 Why you should learn Salesforce skills

-Salesforce, the Customer Success Platform and world's #1 CRM, is quoted as enabling 1.9 million new jobs and is expected to generate $359 billion in new revenue over the next five years in a recent IDC white paper (2016).
+Salesforce, the Customer Success Platform and world's #1 CRM, is quoted as enabling 1.9 million new jobs and is expected to generate $359 billion in new revenue over the next five years in a recent IDC white paper.
 From Developers to Project Managers, Salesforce has emerged as one of the hottest skills for IT and business professionals to possess and is increasingly sought after by employers across various sectors.
-Indeed, it could be said that to land a better IT job in 2017 and beyond, you should learn a Salesforce skill and add it to your resume/CV.
+Indeed, it could be said that to land a better IT job, you should learn a Salesforce skill and add it to your resume/CV.

 But what specific Salesforce job titles and skill sets are in high demand?
 What salaries can professionals with Salesforce skills demand?
 And what particular Salesforce certifications should you choose to boost your career prospects?